SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 Last, you will need to create a CUPS based service which will be used to provide the appropriate UAA server configuration data to the application.

-You should use the provided `credentials.json` file when creating the CUPS service, but you will FIRST need to edit it and replace the `YOUR-CLOUDFOUNDRY-SYSTEM-DOMAIN` with your Cloud Foundrys setup domain.
+You should use the provided `credentials.json` file when creating the CUPS service, but you will FIRST need to edit it and replace the `YOUR-CLOUDFOUNDRY-SYSTEM-DOMAIN` with your Cloud Foundry setup domain.

-Once done do the following:
+Once complete, do the following:

 ```
 > cf target -o myorg -s development